Christian views on poverty and wealth: The Gospels

 Jesus makes Mammon a personification of riches, one in opposition to God, and which claims a person's service and loyalty as God does.
-But Jesus rejects the possibility of dual service on our part: for, he says, no one can serve both God and Mammon.
+However, Jesus rejects the possibility of dual service on the part of humanity, stating that no one can serve both God and Mammon.

-In the story of Jesus and the rich young man the young ruler's wealth inhibits him from following Jesus and thereby attaining the Kingdom.
+In the story of Jesus and the rich young man, the young ruler's wealth inhibits him from following Jesus and thereby attaining the Kingdom.
 Jesus comments on the young man's discouragement thus: